 Who Am I?

-I am a PhD candidate at Northwestern University in the Miller PASTA lab, where I work with Prof. Adam Miller to decode the transient universe using data science.
-My thesis focuses on the demographics of Type Ia supernovae (SNe Ia) — the cosmic candles that illuminate our understanding of dark energy.
+I am currently a PhD candidate at Northwestern University, working in the Miller PASTA lab under the guidance of Prof. Adam A. Miller.
+My research centers on unraveling the mysteries of the transient universe through data science, with a particular emphasis on the demographics of Type Ia supernovae (SNe Ia) -- the cosmic candles that help illuminate the nature of dark energy.

 My research leverages advanced statistical and data science methodologies to analyze vast datasets from time-domain surveys alongside observations from world-class telescopes, uncovering subtle patterns and correlations that reveal the underlying physics of these events.
 With a primary focus on transient phenomena, my work spans theory, observation, machine learning, and software development.